adomingues/Mogon_HPC_course/README.md

 Save save space and time with tar. `tar cf archive.tar directory` to pack, and `tar czf archive.tar directory` to pack and compress.
 To unpack use `c` instead of `z`.

 mogon.fs.zdv.uni-mainz is the dedicated file server.
 Use sFTP is faster and secure transfer - better than scp or rsync.

+## Scheduler
+- LSF, IBM's
+- with Mogon2 it will chance.

+Test a jobs with `bsub -q hpckurs date` and the job output should be sent to your email.